 Our consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies and therefore, material weaknesses or significant deficiencies may exist that were not identified.
-Given these limitations, during our audit we did not identify any deficiencies in internal control that we consider to be material weaknesses.
-We did identify a certain deficiency in internal control, described in the accompanying Schedule of Findings and Questioned Costs in finding FS 2023-001 that we consider to be a significant deficiency.
+We did identify certain deficiencies in internal control, described in the accompanying Schedule of Findings and Questioned Costs in findings FS 2023-001 and FS 2023-002 that we consider to be material weaknesses.